Ibodan/RumbleEnhancerOculus/README.md

 - Comma separated 0-9 strength.
 One item is for a signal of one tick. (ex.
 1/90 = 0.01111secs for 90Hz frame rate)
 - No fool-proofs implemented.
 The plugin ignores any problem of your modification of a pattern.
 Make sure by yourself.

+`--BiasTable` parameters are for development purpose.
+Should be left unmodified.

 ### For users of former plugin "RumbleEnhancerOculus"

 - If you have one already installed, you must manually remove RumbleEnhancerOculus.dll from your Plugins folder.